IBC Totes in Canada: Types, Standards, and Compliance Explained

 Expected Service Life by Material

-Stainless steel IBCs, when properly maintained and kept within their service period, can remain operational for decades.
+Stainless steel IBC tanks, when properly maintained and kept within their service period, can remain operational for decades.
 Some Hawman-manufactured units built 25 to 30 years ago are still returning for recertification and returning to active service.
 That kind of longevity does not happen by accident — it reflects proper design, quality fabrication, and a disciplined inspection regimen on the operator's side.

-Composite IBCs — the most common format in general Canadian industrial use — have a service life governed largely by the condition of the HDPE inner bottle and the integrity of the galvanized steel cage.
+Composite IBC tanks — the most common format in general Canadian industrial use — have a service life governed largely by the condition of the HDPE inner bottle and the integrity of the galvanized steel cage.
 HDPE liners typically last 5 to 10 years depending on the chemical exposure history, UV exposure, and frequency of cleaning.
 Rebottling (replacing only the liner while retaining the serviceable cage) is a practical option for extending useful life without replacing the entire unit.
 Full recertification is required after rebottling.

 The Importance of Inspection Cycles in Extending Service Life